petsc/petsc/doc/docs/manual/vec.rst

 by ``VecDuplicate()``.

-At certain stages of many applications, there is a need to work on a local portion of the vector, including the ghost points.
+At certain stages of many applications, there is a need to work on a local portion of the vector that includes the ghost points.
 This may be done by scattering a global vector into its local parts by using the two-stage commands